nmarquesin/Udacity_React_Redux/README.md

 7. (CODING) Create a Redux store.
 Connect logger middleware (optional) and Redux Thunk middleware (alternatively, you can use Redux Saga, etc.).

 - To create a Redux store: install 'react-redux' (for create-store) and 'redux' (for combineReducers and Provider).
+X

 - To connect middleware: install redux-thunk, create logger middleware.
+X

 - Dispatch actions to store: use connect from react-redux to give 'App' access to dispatch and call handleInitialData inside componentDidMount from the App Component.
+X

 8. (CODING) For each view that needs access to the store, create the component and connect it to the store.